brillout/wildcard-api/docs/blog/rest-rpc-custom-endpoints.md

 A REST level 5 API, in a nutshell, is an API that consists of CRUD operations on schema models;
 a REST level 5 API has a schema (whereas a REST level 0 API is schemaless).

-To sum up:
+##### RPC-like

+APIs can be classified by whether they have a schema or not.

+Schemaless:
+- RPC
+- Custom JSON endpoints
-- REST level 5 ⇔ REST
+- REST level 0

+Schema:
-- REST level 0 ⇔ RPC-like
+- REST level 5
+- GraphQL

+The term RPC-like is commonly used to denote a schemaless API.